 St. Mary's Dominican High School does not provide special education services or facilities.
 The Individual Needs Committee processes information received from educational evaluation specialists or psychologists and advises parents, teachers, and Principal concerning academic needs of tested students.
 Evaluations should be submitted directly to the student's counselor.
-Evaluations should include results from both Cognitive Ability Test and an Academic Achievement Test.
+Evaluations are required to include results from both a Cognitive Ability Test and an Academic Achievement Test.
 Minor adjustments that can be made are:

-- 1. extended time on tests and exams,
+1. extended time (time and a half) on tests and exams,

-- 2. preferential seating, and
+- 2. preferential seating,

-- 3. SCANTRON adjustments.
+- 3. SCANTRON adjustments,

-Other minor adjustments consistent with the school's policies and program of studies may be made to support the individual needs of the student.
+- 4. No deductions for spelling unless spelling is required to master the material.

 Should the Principal determine that the adjustments have not resulted in satisfactory modification and that it is in the best interest of both the school and the student that she be placed in a more appropriate learning environment, the Principal may ask the parent/guardian to withdraw the student, or the student will be removed from the rolls of the school and not allowed to re-enroll.